-3.1.1 Establishment of Seed Germ Plasm Centre Cultivation of medicinal plants and eventual returns from such cultivation is largely dependent upon the quality of planting material used.
+3.1.1 Establishment of Seed Germ Plasm Centre: Cultivation of medicinal plants and eventual returns from such cultivation is largely dependent upon the quality of planting material used.
 However, specific mechanism for providing quality germplasm or producing quality planting stock on commercial scale is missing.
-Therefore, there is need to establish seed germplasm centres with the nurseries and seed banks of agriculture universities, KVKs & CSIR, ICAR Institutions, etc. Support may be provided to establish seed germplasm centres in Forest Departments/Research Organizations/Agriculture Universities and other organizations (Public/Private) engaged in medicinal plants activities to stock and supply certified germplasm of priority medicinal plant species for cultivation.
+Therefore, there is need to establish seed germplasm centres with the nurseries and seed banks in agricultural universities, Institutions of CSIR & ICAR, KVKs etc. support may be provided to establish seed germplasm centres in Forest Departments/Research Organizations/Agriculture Universities and other organizations (Public/Private) engaged in medicinal plants activities to stock and supply certified germplasm of prioritized medicinal plant species for cultivation.
 The seed may be produced of those plants which can be mainly raised from the seeds.
 A seed germplasm centre should have minimum area of 04 hectares.